dejavu007/articles-angular-demo/README.md

 # articles-angular-demo
-A demo page created in angularjs for listing articles on www.tittojose.com
+A demo page created in angularjs for listing articles on www.tittojose.com .
+The data is fetched from web services created using a module (see https://github.com/dejavu007/site_ws).
+Working example can be viewed here - http://www.tittojose.com/demo/articles/index.html